-Macroprudential policy refers to measures directed at preventing systemic risks that threaten the stability of the financial system.
+Macroprudential policy refers to measures directed at preventing and limiting systemic risks and their effects that threaten the stability of the financial system.
 The macroprudential strategy of the Board of the Financial Supervisory Authority (FIN-FSA) combines macroprudential policy objectives, indicators and instruments into a coherent whole.
 It describes how the various policy objectives are linked to systemic risks that jeopardise the attainment of the primary goal and how the instruments can be used to achieve the objectives.
 The strategy serves the work of the Board in its role as the national macroprudential policy decision-maker.